xernois/backend/readme.md

             mainService.ts
             secondService.ts
 ```

-But at this point it's really a question of preferences and also the size of the project.
+But at this point it's really a matter of preference and also the size of the project.

 ## 🏁 Getting started